alan-turing-institute/data-safe-haven/processes/provider-overview.md

 The classification exercise therefore relates to each stage of a project and not simply to the datasets as they are introduced into it.

 Classification to a tier is therefore a property of an Environment: the project, a subset of its tasks, and a collection of datasets.
 It is not a property of a dataset, because a particular dataset's sensitivity depends on the data it can be combined with, and the use to which it is put.

 A project will create one or more secure research environments corresponding to the stages of the project, and the current tasks in operation.

 ### Researcher

 A project member, who analyses data to produce results.
-We reserve the capitalised term ``Researcher'' for this role in our user model.
+We reserve the capitalised term "Researcher" for this role in our user model.
 We use the lower case term when considering the population of researchers more widely.

 ### Investigator